 Michela Sborchia and the Heart Alchemy Institute are committed to ensure that your privacy is protected, and personal information is used to our mutual benefit only.
 We do require some personal information so that we can tailor our product to your profile.
 In order to optimize our services, we may use your information in the following way:

 - We may use the information to improve our products and services.
-We may periodically send promotional emails about new activities, products, special offers or other information which we think you may find interesting, using the email address which you have provided.
-You will of course retain the option to not receive this promotional material.
+We may periodically send promotional emails about new activities, products, special offers or other information which we think you may find interesting, using the email

 - We may use the information to customize the website according to your interests.